yimothysu/redditnlp/README.md

 ## Project Overview

 This project aims to provide meaningful insights into Reddit content by:
-- Extracting and analyzing topics from Reddit posts and comments
+- Extracting and analyzing named entities from Reddit posts and comments
-- Identifying and measuring toxicity levels in discussions
+- Measuring toxicity and positive content scores in discussions
-- Highlighting positive and constructive content
-- Visualizing trends and patterns in Reddit interactions
+- Visualizing sentiment trends across time

 ## Architecture